 Q: My wife and I plan on taking a trip in a few months.
 I think I remember getting a mailing in the past for an American Express airline companion ticket and am interested in getting that for this trip.
 Which of their credit cards offer this?

-- The Delta Reserve card gives cardmembers one free domestic companion ticket (the 2nd ticket itself is free, but you still have to pay the applicable taxes+fees for it out of pocket).
-It does have quite a few other useful benefits, like first checked bag flies free, complimentary access to Delta Skyclub lounge, etc. The one drawback is the annual fee is $450.
+- The Delta Reserve card gives cardmembers one free domestic companion ticket for economy or first class (the second ticket itself is free, but you still have to pay the applicable taxes and fees for it out of pocket).
+The card does have quite a few other useful benefits, like first checked bag free, complimentary access to Delta Sky Club lounge, etc. The one drawback is the annual fee is $450.
 Yes, it seems pretty high and isn’t appropriate for everyone.
-But once you add up the value of the companion ticket and bonus miles, trying out the card for at least a year actually makes sens for some people.
+But once you add up the value of the companion ticket and bonus miles, trying out the card could make sense for some people.

 The Gold Delta SkyMiles will be the best bet for the vast majority of people.
 Why?
 Because the annual fee is low and each year you receive a $99 companion certificate.
 It has no blackout dates and no minimum fair requirements!Update: In Feb 2013 they axed the benefit for the Delta Gold card.